Dynamic Technology Lab Private Ltd Invests $260,000 in Provention Bio, Inc. (NASDAQ:PRVB)

 Dynamic Technology Lab Private Ltd acquired a new position in shares of Provention Bio, Inc. (NASDAQ:PRVB) during the 1st quarter, according to its most recent filing with the SEC.
 The institutional investor acquired 24,805 shares of the company’s stock, valued at approximately $260,000.

 Several other hedge funds also recently made changes to their positions in PRVB.
-BlackRock Inc. lifted its holdings in shares of Provention Bio by 18.4% during the 4th quarter.
-BlackRock Inc. now owns 3,925,489 shares of the company’s stock worth $66,498,000 after acquiring an additional 611,338 shares during the period.
-Advisory Research Inc. purchased a new position in shares of Provention Bio during the 1st quarter worth about $2,493,000.
-Renaissance Technologies LLC purchased a new position in shares of Provention Bio during the 1st quarter worth about $2,408,000.
-Morgan Stanley lifted its holdings in shares of Provention Bio by 341.9% during the 4th quarter.
-Morgan Stanley now owns 269,302 shares of the company’s stock worth $4,563,000 after acquiring an additional 208,359 shares during the period.
-Finally, Geode Capital Management LLC lifted its holdings in shares of Provention Bio by 21.3% during the 1st quarter.
-Geode Capital Management LLC now owns 865,750 shares of the company’s stock worth $9,086,000 after acquiring an additional 152,127 shares during the period.
+BlackRock Inc. increased its position in Provention Bio by 18.4% during the 4th quarter.
+BlackRock Inc. now owns 3,925,489 shares of the company’s stock worth $66,498,000 after purchasing an additional 611,338 shares in the last quarter.
+Advisory Research Inc. acquired a new stake in Provention Bio during the 1st quarter worth approximately $2,493,000.
+Renaissance Technologies LLC acquired a new stake in Provention Bio during the 1st quarter worth approximately $2,408,000.
+Morgan Stanley increased its position in Provention Bio by 341.9% during the 4th quarter.
+Morgan Stanley now owns 269,302 shares of the company’s stock worth $4,563,000 after purchasing an additional 208,359 shares in the last quarter.
+Finally, Geode Capital Management LLC increased its position in Provention Bio by 21.3% during the 1st quarter.
+Geode Capital Management LLC now owns 865,750 shares of the company’s stock worth $9,086,000 after purchasing an additional 152,127 shares in the last quarter.
 Institutional investors and hedge funds own 37.12% of the company’s stock.

-Several research analysts have recently weighed in on PRVB shares.
-Royal Bank of Canada reiterated a “sector perform” rating and set a $10.00 price objective (down from $25.00) on shares of Provention Bio in a report on Thursday, April 15th.
-Cantor Fitzgerald dropped their target price on shares of Provention Bio from $25.00 to $19.00 and set an “overweight” rating for the company in a research report on Friday, May 7th.
+A number of analysts recently issued reports on the stock.
+Oppenheimer reissued a “buy” rating and set a $18.00 target price on shares of Provention Bio in a research report on Friday, May 28th.
+Royal Bank of Canada reissued a “sector perform” rating and set a $10.00 target price (down previously from $25.00) on shares of Provention Bio in a research report on Thursday, April 15th.
 Chardan Capital dropped their target price on shares of Provention Bio from $35.00 to $22.50 and set a “buy” rating for the company in a research report on Friday, May 28th.
-HC Wainwright reissued a “buy” rating and set a $27.00 target price on shares of Provention Bio in a research report on Wednesday, April 28th.
-Finally, Oppenheimer reissued a “buy” rating and set a $18.00 target price on shares of Provention Bio in a research report on Friday, May 28th.
-Two analysts have rated the stock with a hold rating and five have given a buy rating to the company.
-The stock currently has an average rating of “Buy” and a consensus target price of $18.75.
+HC Wainwright reaffirmed a “buy” rating and issued a $27.00 price objective on shares of Provention Bio in a research report on Wednesday, April 28th.
+Finally, Cantor Fitzgerald lowered their price objective on shares of Provention Bio from $25.00 to $19.00 and set an “overweight” rating for the company in a research report on Friday, May 7th.
+Two equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and an average price target of $18.75.

+Provention Bio (NASDAQ:PRVB) last released its earnings results on Thursday, May 6th.
+The company reported ($0.52) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.48) by ($0.04).
+Equities analysts predict that Provention Bio, Inc. will post -2.36 EPS for the current fiscal year.

 Provention Bio, Inc, a clinical stage biopharmaceutical company, focuses on the development and commercialization of therapeutics and solutions to intercept and prevent immune-mediated diseases.
 Its products candidates include PRV-031 teplizumab and monoclonal antibodies (mAb) that is in Phase III clinical trial for the interception of type one diabetes (T1D); PRV-6527, an oral CSF-1R inhibitor, which has completed Phase IIa clinical trial for the treatment of Crohn's disease; PRV-3279, which has completed Phase Ib clinical trial for the treatment of lupus; PRV-101, a coxsackie virus B (CVB) vaccine for the prevention of acute CVB infections and onset of T1D; and PRV-015, which is in phase IIb clinical trial for the treatment of gluten-free diet non-responding celiac disease.